Eric Siday: Personal life

-Eric Siday was the brother of R.E.
-Siday, a mathematician who specialized in quantum mechanics.
-Eric was married to Edith (Gerber) Siday until his death in 1976.
+Siday's brother was R.E.
+Siday, a mathematician who specialised in quantum mechanics.

+Siday was married to Edith (née Gerber) Siday.

 Siday died in 1976 in Manhattan; services were held at Riverside Memorial Chapel.

 Legacy

-The Eric and Edith Siday Charitable Foundation was established in 1998 in memory of the composer Eric Siday and his wife Edith.
-The Foundation is dedicated, inter alia, to the promotion of musical creativity, among both professionals and gifted, underprivileged youth.
+The Eric and Edith Siday Charitable Foundation was established in 1998 in memory of the composer Siday and his wife Edith.
+The Foundation is dedicated, inter alia, to the promotion of musical creativity, among both professionals and gifted, underprivileged youths.

 His archives, which included business records, personal papers, music scores, photographs, and tapes, were donated to the New York Public Library.

+In 2020, the Israel Festival in Jerusalem featured an orchestral tribute to Siday, performed by Castle in Time Orchestra and the Lab Orchestra, under the direction of composers Stephen Horenstein and Matan Daskal.

+In 2024, Castle in Time Orchestra and the Lab Orchestra released Sounds of Siday: Side A and Side B, albums inspired by Siday’s pioneering sound logos.
+The project was supported by the Eric and Edith Siday Charitable Foundation.